-A substantial amount of the job hunting process is geared towards the employer finding about you- from CVs and personality tests to interview questions and assessment centres.
+A substantial amount of the job hunting process is geared towards the employer finding out about you – from CVs and personality tests to interview questions and assessment centres.
 All of these exercises are used by employers to discover what kind of person you are and how you will fit into the company or role.
 But, accepting a job offer is just as big a deal for you as it is for the employer.
 You need to know a lot about them before you decide to accept an offer, or even apply.
 This blog post aims to give you a starting point on where to find out the key information about employers.

 Getting to know a company is about more than simply being able to impress in an interview; it’s also about finding out if they impress YOU enough to make you want to be part of their team.